CeON/SequenceFileBrowser/README.md

 SequenceFile Browser
 ====================

-This is just a small tool that allows SequenceFile Browsing.
+This is just a small tool that allows Hadoop SequenceFile Browsing.

 ## UI
 Topmost text box allows you to specify SequenceFile URI (e.g. hdfs://hadoop-master:8020/user/sbd/file.sq) and open it.